 Visit the Accommodation section of our website for detailed information on the university dormitories.

 We had in the past two years successfully accommodated all research visiting students.
-However, it is still possible that our dorm rooms become short of supply during high season (June through September).
+However, it is still possible that our dorm rooms become short of supply.
 If we are unable to accommodate you, we encourage that you use the services provided by Tsuei Ma Ma Foundation, a major locator in Taipei, providing housing information and services to international students.
 Please note that the University cannot help students find off-campus housing.

 During registration, you will receive a research visiting student ID card, a temporary card without an NTU student ID number, which gives you access to essential services on campus such as the library.
 Access to on-campus wireless will also be provided.
 If you would like a friendly NTU student volunteer to be assigned to you to help acquaint you with the University, you may request one on your application.

 Wondering how you'll live and study?
 The Guidebook for Exchange/Visiting Students, essential handbook for all prospective and current visiting students, is likely to answer your questions!
 You are encouraged to refer to VISA, FINANCE, TRANSPORTATION and SURIVAL INFORMATION for information on pre-arrival arrangements and campus life.